-Project execution meetings
+Step 7: Project execution meetings

 The project plans can then feed into project execution meetings.
 The aim of these meetings is for project managers (usually the engineering managers) to help each other problem-solve their projects together, and critique each other’s project plans.
 And to talk through how execution is going on projects and what can be improved in the organization to make projects work better.

 It’s important for these meetings to be safe places to talk through problems, not a place for people to posture and show off.
 Alex Kroman taught me the value of kicking off these meetings with a frank acknowledgement that product development is hard, and unpredictable.
 We all know that we should expect challenges.
 We’ve all been part of horrible, messy projects.
 So let’s help each other out.